kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 ```
 ### Solution

 The OTTL library offers functions to validate, filter, and transform data by parsing and executing expressions.
 To ensure robustness and stability, we will limit the available filter and transform functions to a carefully selected subset.
 This subset will be curated based on common use cases, ensuring essential functionality without overcomplicating the configuration process.
-The OTTL library provides two categories of functions, the [editor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs#editors) functions and the [converters](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs#converters).
+The OTTL library provides two categories of functions: the [editor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs#editors) functions and the [converters](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs#converters).
 - The editor functions are used to modify the data.
 The current pipelines use a small subset of OTTL functions like setting a value, adding or removing attributes, and filtering data based on conditions.
 We will use this subset of editor functions to provide the necessary functionality to the users.
 If needed, other functions can be added.
 - The converter functions are used in the OTTL condition expressions to convert the data type to compare it with the expected value.
-They support a broad variety of data types, including xml, json, and string.
-We probably only need basic operation like string comparison, formatting and data type checks.
+They support a broad variety of data types, including XML, JSON, and string.
+We probably only need basic operations like string comparison, formatting, and data type checks.

 The OTTL supports three types of error modes to handle errors in the OTTL expression execution: